 I stand in front of my car in a safe place and video record the encounter.
 If the cop yells at me to get back into my car, I tell him that this is an unlawful order and I am not required to comply.
 I produce my licence and state my name and address.
 I do not allow the cop to take my licence from me.
 If the cop asks me any questions, I refuse to answer them.
 I just keep my mouth shut, remembering that anything that I say can and will be used against me.

-Always remember that cops are trained to ask questions that will entice motorists to incriminate themselves, such as, "Do you know how fast you were driving?"
+Cops are trained to ask questions that will entice motorists to incriminate themselves, such as, "Do you know how fast you were driving?"
 Many motorists will admit to driving slightly over the speed limit, thinking that if they admit to something, the cop will be more lenient.
 That is a really dumb thing to do, because any admission of speeding, even slightly, is an admission of guilt and the cop then has the hard evidence to issue a speeding ticket without even trying to prove anything.
-So just shut the hell up and never answer any questions that police put to you.
-Never admit to anything, even something that is obvious.
+Knowing this, I just shut the hell up and never answer any questions that police put to me.
+I never admit to anything, even something that is obvious.

-If the cop asks to look inside my car, I state that he cannot do so unless he has a valid search warrant or he has reasonable cause under the law to do so - and that cause had better be a damn good one, or he will find himself on the wrong end of criminal charges if he searches my car unlawfully.
-So far, no cop has dared to do this, probably realising that I am a "cleanskin" who is familiar with the limitations of police powers and is ready to challenge any unlawful acts by cops.
+If the cop asks to look inside my car, I state that he cannot do so unless he has a valid search warrant or he has reasonable cause under the law to do so - and that cause had better be a damn good one, or he will find himself on the wrong end of criminal charges and an expensive lawsuit if he searches my car unlawfully.
+So far, no cop has dared to do this, probably realising that I am a 'cleanskin' who is familiar with the limitations of police powers and is ready to challenge any unlawful acts by cops.